ehcastroh/Pardigm-RiskEx/README.md

-# RiskEx NewsBot Plugin - The Impact of News on Bitcoin Price
+# RiskEx-News and Their Effect on Bitcoin Price
-## Toward a Better News Recomendation System for Traders
+## Toward a Better RSS Recomendation System

 ### Introduction and Motivation

-News events are of the utmost importance to traders who need to track the price of an asset.
+News events continue to be of outmost importance during the price discovery process of any asset.
 Some news events -- such as press releases -- have been found to represent a potential explanation for up to 24% of an asset's price movements.
 We seek to understand and classify what causes a news event to have a statistically significant effect on price.
 In particular, we aim to implement machine learning (ML) processes, and Natural Language Processing (NLP) techniques to extract what traders intuitively know when they choose which news articles/publications/news-beats to listen to, and consequently base their trading decisions on.
-We want to help traders discover and read the right news.

-The following represents a collaborative project for identifying, processing, predicting, and recommending relevant information from news events to sophisticated traders on the RiskEx platform.
+The following represent a collaborative project for identifying, processing, predicting, and recommending relevant information from news events to sophisticated traders.

 ### Methodology
 For this project we decided to split our overall scope into three steps.

 #### I. Data Collection
     1) Web Scraping and API utilization for pulling news articles